 We covered 12.6 miles, 20.2 km today.
 Once again the day was mostly downhill, on nice level trail.
 We had originally planned to walk 16 miles, but after a couple of really nice breaks on the way, we decided a shorter day finished off with a swim in the creek would be better.

-The first section of trail climbs out of Holcomb Creek, and after about an hour we arrive at a nice spot for breakfast.
-I make my usual oatmeal and use the second to last slice of dried kiwifruit all the way from Julian.
+The first section of trail climbs out of Holcomb Creek, and after about an hour we arrived at a nice spot for breakfast.
+I made my usual oatmeal and used the second to last slice of dried kiwifruit I carried all the way from Julian.

-After breakfast, we walk along a wide plateau covered in flowering manzanita bushes.
-As we walk we get a view of mountains far off in the distance.
-After eating those burger patties, and carrying only about a litre of water, my pack feels so light I barely know it’s there.
+After breakfast, we walked along a wide plateau covered in flowering manzanita bushes.
+As we walked we got a view of mountains far off in the distance.
+After eating those burger patties, and carrying only about a litre of water, my pack felt so light I barely knew it was there.

-The track descends to Holcomb Creek once more, and we spend a couple of hours following the water.
-The trail crosses the creek a few times and we enjoy the cool air and shade.
-During this section we cross paths back and forth with a few other hikers who are doing a similar pace.
+The track descended to Holcomb Creek once more, and we spent a couple of hours following the water.
+The trail crossed the creek a few times and we enjoyed the cool air and shade.
+During this section we crossed paths back and forth with a few other hikers who were doing a similar pace.

-We climb out of the Holcomb Creek and spend another couple of hours walking along high ground with views into the distance.
-The trail is a little rockier and more overgrown here than it was earlier.
+We climbed out of the Holcomb Creek and spent another couple of hours walking along high ground with views into the distance.
+The trail was a little rockier and more overgrown here than it was earlier.

-The trail then descends into the Deep Creek ravine, which we will be following for the next couple of days.
-I reach a bridge over the river, and can hear people below.
-There is a great swimming spot here, and we’ve arrived just in time to catch the last of the warm sun and enjoy a swim in the fresh water.
-This will be our camp spot for the night tonight.
+The trail then descended into the Deep Creek ravine, which we will be following for the next couple of days.
+I reached a bridge over the river, and could hear people below.
+There is a great swimming spot here, and we’d arrived just in time to catch the last of the warm sun and enjoy a swim in the fresh water.
+We’d found our camp spot for the night.

 Leave a comment